Dumeetra/CrazyTown/README.md

 <h8> The mouse input is as follows (I am left-handed):</h8>
 > - Horizontal drive: turn up - press the left button
 > - Horizotal drive: turn down - press the right button
-<h8> Vertical drive: turn left - press the left button
+> - Vertical drive: turn left - press the left button
-<h8> Vertical drive: turn right - press the right button
+> - Vertical drive: turn right - press the right button
 <h8> There are 10 levels.
-The player chooses a level and enters it at the console.
+The player chooses a level and enters it at the console.</h8>
-<h8> The player also chooses the speed at the console.
+<h8> The player also chooses the speed at the console.</h8>
-<h8> Cars will stop, and so will the game, after a frontal collision.
+<h8> Cars will stop, and so will the game, after a frontal collision.</h8>

 <h8> mkdir build</h8>
 <h8> cd build</h8>